markbirds/Python-Chat-App/README.md

-# Python-Chat-Room
+# Python-Chat-App
-Chat Room using Python module socket and threading.
+Chat App using Python module socket and threading.

 ### How to run